 Our Congress, with the intention of stopping a terrorist threat, has over the last twelve years passed the Patriot Act and the National Defense Authorization Act (NDAA).
 These laws purport to allow the federal government in what it deems a "terrorist investigation" to engage in several blatant violations of the US Constitution: to kick in any suspected terrorist’s door (even an American citizen’s), search without a warrant, remove whatever it wants, including the people, without reading them their rights or filing any formal charges and extradite them to a foreign country for indefinite detention.
 NDAA even authorizes the President of the United States to assassinate an American citizen suspected of terrorism!
 This is why Senator Rand Paul recently filibustered for 13 hours: to know whether American citizens according to a very vague standard applied by the president could be assassinated by drones.

-Page 3 of 3 - Price says, "Of further concern is that there is no defined parameter to determine who is a suspected terrorist.
+Price says, "Of further concern is that there is no defined parameter to determine who is a suspected terrorist.
 This could be any one of us (probably me after I say these things publicly)."
 Ben Franklin said, "Those who would give up Essential Liberty to purchase a little Temporary Safety, deserve neither Liberty nor Safety."
 She encourages Pike County residents who ask: What can I do?
 "Inform yourself about current challenges and exercise your responsibilities as citizens.
 Re-read the Declaration of Independence, the US Constitution, and the Pennsylvania Constitution, the inspiring documents that set forth the moral and brilliant structural basis and guiding principles of this Republic and Commonwealth in which we are all so blessed to live.
 Join with me and our neighbors to resist in a defined way the growing overreaching tendencies of our federal government.
 The preservation of the rule of law is our privilege and our responsibility.
 It is the greatest thing we can hand on to future generations.
 Without it, we will lose our freedom piece by piece."

 "The Sheriff is the last line of defense against an overreaching federal government.
 Serving Pike County as a Constitutional Sheriff I would put every federal agency on notice that before coming into Pike County, it would first need to check with the Sheriff.
 In addition, I would let the federal government know that I would not impede a federal investigation into a potential terrorist but federal agents would need a lawful warrant from a court of competent jurisdiction and would have to adhere to constitutional restrictions during their search.
 Any arrest would be made strictly following constitutional procedures and would be followed by a speedy trial.
 Innocence would be presumed until guilt was proven.
 No one in Pike County would be subject to abuse of his basic constitutional rights as an American citizen."